Program Coordinator: Professor Simon Carr, scarr@bmcc.cuny.edu

 - This introductory course covers a range of basic approaches to drawing and addresses the development of manual skills in freehand drawing, drawing of objects from nature and idea-oriented approaches to drawing.
 This course will satisfy drawing requirements for transfer within the CUNY system, as well as professional art schools.

-Studio Art Program Electives
+Studio Art Concentration Electives

 Choose 6 credits from 1 of the following 5 areas of study